- Conflicting court rulings put Ohio's voting rules in limbo Updated: Jun-24-16 2:07 pm

-COLUMBUS, Ohio - A bill headed to Ohio's governor could make it harder for people to get a court order to keep polling places open late on Election Day in the key swing state.
+COLUMBUS, Ohio - Gov. John Kasich vetoed a bill Friday that would have required a cash bond for people to get a court order to keep polling places open late on Election Day in the key swing state.

 - GOP's Davidson wins Ohio race to succeed Boehner Updated: Jun-08-16 4:38 pm

 WEST CHESTER, Ohio - Republican Warren Davidson is assured of being western Ohio's congressman for the next seven months, and is likely to be serving for years afterward.

 - The Latest: Boehner fill-in Davidson to take office Thursday Updated: Jun-08-16 4:27 pm

 WEST CHESTER, Ohio - The Latest on the special election in Ohio's U.S. 8th House District (all times local):

 - About 2,000 votes cast in special election for Boehner seat Updated: Jun-01-16 12:36 am

 COLUMBUS, Ohio - Nearly 2,000 votes have been cast a week ahead of Ohio's special election to fill the vacancy left by ex-House Speaker John Boehner (BAY'-nur).